w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 ### Receiving Messages

-A recipient can check for unread messages by calling into the `downward_messages` Runtime function.
+A recipient can check for unread messages by calling into the `downward_messages` function of the relay runtime (TODO: currently it's not really clear how a recipient will check for new messages).

 Params:
 - `id: ParaId`: the ParaId of the sender.